Jess-Moore-Q4/q4_a11y-knowledge-base/docs/best-practices.md

     - Solution use `scope=”col”` and `scope=”row”`

 - For responsive views and zoom (200% and 400%) make sure that the table is responsive and does not exceed the dimensions of the screen.
 (1.4.10 AA)

+### Selects
+- Should have a default option defined using `<option>`’s selected [attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/option#attr-selected).

+### Headings
+- Using the “H” key is the most common way screenreader users navigate a page (similar to how sighted users skim headings before finding the applicable content they want to read)

+- Screen readers can traverse through headings with the “H” key or the number keys 1-6 for a specific level of heading.
+By applying a role attribute to headings (ie role=”button”), the ability to navigate to the element using these methods is removed.

+### aria-label vs aria-labelledby
+- aria-label
+    - String that labels the current element
+    - Use when a relative text label is not visible on the screen

+- aria-labbeledby
+    - Associates static text with an object (provide id or multiple ids of labelling elements)
+    - Use when there is a visible relative label